Are you in need of some exciting and adventurous games to play with your kids? Don’t worry, you’re likely not the only one.

 Remember playing “Memory” with cards as a kid?
 Try taking the classic mental game and making it enormous.

-With poster board, you can lay them out in the backyard and make a giant Memory game.
+With a poster board, you can lay them out in the backyard and make a giant Memory game.
 Write down matching numbers, symbols, or pictures if you’re artistic.
 Not only are your children using their brain, but it also gets them up and moving.

 Water Balloon Pinata